 It's important that you're able to recognize a developing eye problem in your gecko so that you can provide the appropriate care and understand when to contact your exotics vet for help.
 However, you can prevent many eye issues altogether by maintaining optimal conditions in your pet's habitat.

 Why Do Leopard Geckos Have Eye Issues?

 A foreign body is something in your leopard gecko's eye that shouldn't be there.
-This could be a piece of gravel or bedding, food, retained skin, or anything else that isn't normally around an eyeball.
-The item can get stuck or lodged in the eye socket and cause a variety of issues if it's not removed promptly.
+This could be a piece of gravel or bedding, food, retained skin, or anything else that isn't normally found around an eyeball.
+The material can get stuck or lodged in the eye socket and cause a variety of issues if it's not removed promptly.